 Indeed, he did not disappoint in getting sent off for two pointless fouls when they beat Sunderland in 2000 as an indication of his struggle to fit into a footballing side.
 Played in the side that lost to Blackburn Rovers in the League Cup final of 2002 and it was a rare appearance as he failed to fit into Hoddle's way of playing and in 2003, he was signed by Leicester City for £300,000 as Spurs cut their losses and moved Thatcher on.
 He wasted little time in criticising Hoddle's management style, but his stay at Leicester was even shorter, lasting only one season before he returned to the Premier League with Manchester City.

 While he started well, soon injuries and the young players coming through and impressing kept him out of the side and this continued for two seasons.
 Hit by a series of burglaries, a move to Fulham was almost completed as he struggled to settle in the North West, but the real controversy of his time at Eastlands was when he was playing at home against Portsmouth in 2006.
 With another former Spur, Pedro Mendes, letting the ball run out of play, Thatcher steamed into a challenge with excessive force and the use of an elbow that took the Portuguese midfielder into the advertising boards surrounding the pitch.
-Mendes needed long medical attention and oxygen and suffered a seizure when in hospital, but recovered within a couple of days, but had to be medically monitored for a while after.
+Mendes needed long medical attention and oxygen and suffered a seizure when in hospital, but recovered within a couple of days, although had to be medically monitored for a while after.
 The spotlight fell on Thatcher for all the wrong reasons and City suspended him for six games and fined him two weeks wages, while the FA banned him for a further eight games, with a fifteen game ban suspended for two years, should he repeat the same sort of incident.

 The Greater Manchester Police looked into the incident, but did not take action and they were called again when Thatcher clashed with a Blackburn Rovers player in a reserve game in 2006.
 In between he had left a Chinese player with a collapsed lung following a challenge in a pre-season friendly.
 Fell out of the first team reckoning and was sold off to Charlton Athletic in January 2007 for £500,000, playing irregularly over two seasons before being allowed to leave for Ipswich Town on a free transfer.